superyang713/docs/git_command.md

 Git is a very popular version control system (VCS).
-It records changes to a file or set of files over time so that a specific version can be recalled later.It cam be used locally, however, it works best with Github, a platform that can  host all the local git repos remotely.
+It records changes to a file or set of files over time so that a specific version can be recalled later.
+It can be used locally, however, it works best with Github, a platform that can  host all the local git repos remotely.
 Git can be intimidating at first, but it is actually not that hard after some practice.
 I would like to demonstrate my workflow with Git and Github and see how I can benefit from